Table of contents

 There are many other issues with buying off the plan, but before I explore them let’s first understand why projects are marketed this way.

-While developers know they can get a better price for a completed property that buyers can see and touch and feel, today the lenders who are going to fund the construction of the project insist a substantial proportion of units be pre-sold to ensure the viability of the project is underwritten.
+Note: While developers know they can get a better price for a completed property that buyers can see and touch and feel, the lenders who are going to fund the construction of the project insist a substantial proportion of units be pre-sold to ensure the viability of the project is underwritten.

 Obviously, the banks expect the developer to make a reasonable profit margin - and so they should.

-This is built into the final price as are the substantial marketing budgets which cover the cost of those full-page ads in the papers and expensive glossy brochures produced for the project.
+This is built into the final price, as are the substantial marketing budgets which cover the cost of those full-page ads in the papers and expensive glossy brochures produced for the project.

 Add to this the generous selling commissions given to project marketers and incentives offered to financial planners and you can understand why the initial selling cost is inflated.

-Remember, there is no such thing as a “free lunch.”
+Tips: Remember, there is no such thing as a “free lunch.”

 As the completion date for many high-rise inner-city projects may be a few years away the inflated price can be buried in advertising hype such as “buy at today’s prices” and settle in two years.